ethereum/web3.py/docs/troubleshooting.rst

         """
         provider.decode_rpc_response = _fast_decode_rpc_response

-Why I am getting Visual C++ or Cython not installed error?
+Why am I getting Visual C++ or Cython not installed error?
 ----------------------------------------------------------

-Web3.py requires Microsoft Visual C++ 14.0 + installed for working.
-In case Microsoft Visual C++ 14.0 + is not installed, error message as shown below may be shown.
+Some Windows users that do not have Microsoft Visual C++ version 14.0 or greater installed may see an error message when installing Web3.py as shown below:

 .. code-block:: shell